TrickyTroll/good-bot-runner/runner/README.md

 are not familiar with `unittest`, please refer to the [documentation](https://docs.python.org/3/library/unittest.html).

+Feel free to use `pytest` if you prefer.
+Future tests will probably be written using `pytest`.

 `pytest` will run every function with a name that starts with `test_`.
 It is important to name your tests properly or else they wont be executed.